nano2nd-del/f.i.t.e_falloutistooeasy/Addictol SSE42/read.md

 This config is specifically for:

-Pip‑Boy camera issues
+Pip‑Boy camera issues,

-Terminal white screens
+Terminal white screens.

-Scaleform/BSScaleformTextureManager crashes
+Scaleform/BSScaleformTextureManager crashes,

-BA2 decompression instability
+BA2 decompression instability,

-General UI timing problems
+General UI timing problems,

 What This Includes